prateeksawhney97/Advanced-Lane-Finding-P2/Advanced-Lane-Finding-P2.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

+For calculating the radius of curvature and the position of the vehicle with respect to center, I made a function called radius_and_offset(warped_image) which returns curvature_string and offset.
+Used left_lane_inds and right_lane_inds for performing the task.
+Used function fit_poly(image.shape, leftx, lefty, rightx, righty) which returns left_fitx, right_fitx, ploty to calcuate the real radius of curvature and offset.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

+After implementing all the steps, it's time to create the pipeline for one image.
+Created a function process_image() as the main pipeline function.
+Also, I put the Radius of Curvature and Center Offset on the final image using cv2.putText() function.
+The result is shown below:

 ##### Lane Area Drawn without Information: